 Every \(x \in S\) has a finite factoring over \(I\), so that \(x = i_1 i_2 \cdots i_n\).
 If this factoring is unique, then clearly \((i_1, i_2, \ldots i_n) \mapsto i_1 i_2 \cdots i_n\) is an isomorphism from the free semigroup \((I^*, \cdot)\) onto \((S, \cdot)\).

-The path functions and the generating functions for the graphs \((S, \preceq)\), \((S, \upa)\) and \((S, \Upa)\) are given in Section 1, as is the Möbius kernel for \((S, \preceq)\).
+The left walk functions and the left generating functions for the graphs \((S, \preceq)\), \((S, \upa)\) and \((S, \Upa)\) are given in Section 1, as is the Möbius kernel for \((S, \preceq)\).
 Since we have a discrete positive semigroup, we can give the more basic Möbius function:

 The Möbius function \(\mu\) of \((S, \cdot)\) is given by \(\mu(e) = 1\), \(\mu(i) = -1\) for \(i \in I\), and \(\mu(x) = 0\) for all other \(x \in S\).